ntop/PF_RING/doc/nbroker/cli.rst

 - "set port ens9 match sport 80 dport 1234 drop" - set a rule to drop source port 80 *and* destination port 1234

+When issuing a command, the result output is composed by a status code and an explanatory message, a few examples:

+- 0 OK
+- 4 Invalid device port
+- 8 Error while setting the command on the device